-2020 has been some year, huh?
+2020 was some year, huh?
 I’m certain that everyone has at least one tragic story to tell, maybe a relative who got sick, or a friend who lost a job or had to shutter a business.
 It’s been tough for many of us.

 The premise of this is simple, your clients are living in a completely different world now, everything has changed.
 Your job is to act accordingly…